 English II builds on the foundations of reading and writing introduced in English I. The class focuses on thinking critically and advancing established skills, and expressing increasingly complex ideas in written form.
-Students will analyze Animal Farm and Julius Caesar and a study of media literacy by writing compare/contrast essays, an argumentative essay, a narrative essay as well as analytical and descriptive writing assignments.
+Students will analyze Animal Farm, Julius Caesar, The Hate U Give, and media literacy by writing in a variety of different formats.

-Workplace Communications (2510) One Credit, Half Block Prerequisite: English II or Applies English II
+Workplace Communications (2510)

+Prerequisite: English II or Applied English II

 Workplace literacy is designed for students who wish to gain experience in industry related literature and written language.
 This course is meant for students who plan to enter the workforce immediately after high school.
-Workplace literature such as newsletters, memos, written instructions, and reports are explored.
-Various types of workplace related writings such as instructions, letters, project presentation similar to one a business professional would present.
+Workplace literature such as resumes, cover letters, business cards, and persuasive writing are just a few of the communications taught.
+Various types of workplace relate writings such as instructions, letters, project presentation similar to one a business professional would present.

-Enhanced English II Literature (2400) One Credit, Block Grade 10 Enhanced English II Writing (2410) One Credit, Block Grade 10
+Enhanced English II Literature (2400)

+Enhanced English II Writing (2410)